 UK Government projects fail, why?

-Moreover no matter how much money is available, no matter how excellent a policy, implementation is generally poor to disastrous.
-Unsurprisingly, large amounts of wasted money, time and human wellbeing result.
-For example, where is a gold-standard, proven method for achieving economic results?
-Equally important is the ongoing consumption of money on unstructured projects like Brexit.
-Can it be true that the weekly cost of leaving the EU is £600M, if correct it’s a tad more than the battle bus savings.
+For example, what control exists over the ongoing consumption of money on unstructured projects like Brexit?
+Can it be true that the weekly cost of leaving the EU is £600M, if correct it’s a tad more than the battle-bus savings offer.

 As an attendee, I learned that public projects and effectiveness don’t go hand-in-hand.
-Imagine, I found three separate and barely connected worlds (diagram below):
+Imagine, I discoverd three separate and barely connected worlds (diagram below):

 - Policy Making (power, politicians, mandarins, concepts, ideology, clean hands, expedient)